maramara/maramara.github.io/_projects/mgrlab.md

 ### Key findings

-I tested our assumptions by setting up unmoderated usability studies based on the lo-fi prototypes that were created out of wireframes.
+I tested our assumptions by setting up unmoderated usability studies based on the lo-fi prototypes that were created out of Sketch wireframes.
 Key findings that were discovered during the research:

 - Different user roles want to use tools tailored to their needs
 - Users need a seamless way to interconnect tools that they are using (management vs. querying)
 - The space to run and manage queries needs to be distraction-free zone

-Monitoring and querying of data proved to not work well for users because they wanted to focus on one action at the time, depending on their role (for example, business analyst would not be interested to know what is the workload of the database).
+Monitoring and querying of data proved to not work well for users because they wanted to focus on one action at the time, depending on their role (for example, a business analyst might not be interested to know what is the workload of the database).
 The overview of database queries with separate lists for query history and favorites proved to work better for users.

 ## UI design